How to Take Part in Every Medical Decision

 to treat their health conditions.
 They are likely to feel better about the decision

 The following strategies can help you take part in every medical decision you’ll face:

-Ask your doctor to recommend and explain the most effective treatment options for your condition.
+Ask your health care provider to recommend and explain the most successful

 Ask for information